AaronMargosis/Aaron-Margosis-SysNocturnals-Tools/README.md

 Most but not all of the SysNocturnals tools are provided in x64 and x86 versions, named _`ToolName`.exe_ and _`ToolName`32.exe_.
 The 32-bit versions will of course work on 32-bit Windows versions (yes, there still are some), and should work correctly on 64-bit as well, as they will selectively and temporarily disable
 WOW64 file system redirection. `AppLockerPolicyTool.exe` and `RunAsUsers.exe` are both x86 only, and will work correctly on all supported Windows versions.

+All of the compiled binaries are digitally signed.

 #### Tab-delimited text with headers
 The tools' text output is often tab-delimited text with headers.
 I prefer this format over comma-separated text, as it largely avoids the need of having